snowyu/abstract-object/README.md

 * Methods:
   * `create`(class): the `create` class method uses to create a new object instance.
     * class: the class constructor to create a new instance.
-    * ...: the left arguments will be passed into the constructor.
+    * ...: the left arguments will be passed into the class constructor.
   * `init`: abstract initialization method after a new instance creating.
     * the constructor's arguments should be passed into init method.
   * `final`: abstract finalization method before the instance destroying.